 If you were previously using a domain at DreamHost but did not have spam filtering enabled, DreamHost strongly recommends enabling it.

 To enable spam filtering on an existing domain:

 - Navigate to the (Panel > 'Mail' > 'Anti-Spam') page.

 - Click 'Enable Filter' next to your domain.

-Once you enable spam filtering on a domain, you cannot reverse this action.
+Once you have enabled spam filtering on a domain, there is no way to reverse this action.

 It's currently not possible to disable spam filtering.